Can Pottery Clay Be Mixed – Pottery For Beginners

 Part of this comes from the fact that porcelain fires up at higher temperatures, while earthenware fires at lower temps.
 The two clays do not marry very well and may be difficult to glaze.

-Porcelain and stoneware work well together because they both fire at similar temperatures and become hard and non-porous once you have fired them up.
+Porcelain and stoneware work well together because they both fire at similar temperatures and become hard and non-porous upon firing.

 Fire Clay works well with Stoneware clay because they both have higher firing temperatures.